Codemon72/JavaScript--Gym_and_Library/CONCEPTS AND TERMS.md

 ### node vs element vs child node
 **node**:  every single thing in HTML is a node.
 That means if you have:
-`<li class=list-item> some text </li>` you have 3 nodes: li, class declaration and the text inside li
+`<li class=list-item> some text </li>` you have 3 nodes: li, class declaration and the text inside li.
+ Even line-breaks in your code are text-nodes.

 **element**: only nodes which have an element tag => every single html tag (a, div, ul, ol, section etc.)